Leanny/OneStar/README.md

 Repeat the process, but catch any Pokémon from 1 days later and from 2 days later than the previous step, and enter the information.

 ## Step 3 - Calculate
-Click Caclulate.
+Click "Start Search".
 This can take a long time, depending on the power of your PC.
 When a result is found, it will be printed in the textbox.

 # Credits
-[Rusted Coil](https://github.com/rusted-coil/OneStar) and [Pattirudon](https://github.com/pattirudon/xoroshiro-inverse) - Providing the base for my tool and figuring out most of the Math.
+* [Rusted Coil](https://github.com/rusted-coil/OneStar) and [Pattirudon](https://github.com/pattirudon/xoroshiro-inverse) - Providing the base for my tool and figuring out most of the Math.
-[Kaphotics](https://github.com/kwsch/PKHeX) - Providing PKHeX Core, a lib I used for language strings and getting all information for specific Pokémon.
+* [Kaphotics](https://github.com/kwsch/PKHeX) - Providing PKHeX Core, a lib I used for language strings and getting all information for specific Pokémon.